LME Nickel: 2022 suspension of nickel trading by the L.M.E.

-The L.M.E. suspended nickel market trading on 8 March 2022, halting trade in all nickel contract and canceling trades executed on or after midnight local time.
-The market reopened on 16 March, only to shutdown again when it quickly hit the price decline limit of 5 percent.
-It hit the expanded limit of 8 percent on 17 March, shutting down again for the day, and the larger expanded limit of 12% price decline on 18 March.
+On 8 March 2022, the LME suspended trading in all nickel contracts and canceled trades executed on or after midnight local time.
+The market reopened on 16 March, only to shut down again when it quickly hit the price decline limit of 5%.
+It hit the expanded limit of 8% on 17 March, shutting down again for the day, and the larger expanded limit of 12% price decline on 18 March.
 The turmoil began two weeks after the Russian invasion of Ukraine and some see Russia's large nickel exports as a related cause.
 Other causes were related to a large short interest in nickel.
-In the several months leading to March 2022, Xiang Guangda began taking a large short position in nickel through Tsingshan Group, in order to hedge against falling prices.
+In the several months leading to March 2022, Xiang Guangda began taking a large short position in nickel through Tsingshan Group to hedge against falling prices.
 Due to a rise in nickel prices by early March, Xiang was forced to purchase nickel contracts at the LME, creating a short squeeze.
-The price of nickel at the exchange increased by more than 100 percent, reaching over per tonne before LME trading was suspended.
+The price of nickel at the exchange increased by more than 100%, reaching over per ton before LME trading was suspended.
 By the time trading had been suspended, Tsingshan had suffered US$8 billion in losses on paper.

 Since traders cannot exit their long positions in nickel with the LME shut down, some analysts have pointed out that this, while legal, has created "another example of a breach of social contract between the exchanges and investors, and further widens the gap between trust and mistrust."

+In the years following the suspension, the LME faced regulatory and legal scrutiny over its handling of the nickel market disruption.
+In 2023 and 2025, UK courts and regulators reviewed the exchange's actions, ultimately upholding the LME's authority to cancel trades while also identifying shortcomings in its market controls during periods of extreme volatility.

 Contract description

-LME Nickel contracts trade on the London Metal Exchange, which introduced them in 1979.
+LME nickel contracts trade on the London Metal Exchange, which introduced them in 1979.

-The contracts require physical delivery of the asset for settlement, and deliverable assets for the contracts are 6 tonnes of Nickel of 99.80% purity (minimum) conforming to B39-79 (2008).
-The contracts prices are quoted in US dollars per tonne, but can also be settled or cleared in Japanese Yen, UK Sterling, and the Euro.
-LME Nickel prices have minimum tick sizes of $5.00 per tonne (or $30.00 for one contract) for open outcry trading in the LME Ring and electronic trading on LME select, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per tonne (or $0.50 for one contract).
-Carry trades involving Nickel futures also have reduced minimum tick sizes at $0.01 per tonne.
+The contracts require physical delivery of the asset for settlement, and deliverable assets for the contracts are 6 tonnes of nickel of 99.80% purity (minimum) conforming to B39-79 (2008).
+The contract prices are quoted in US dollars per tonne but can also be settled or cleared in Japanese Yen, UK Sterling, and the Euro.
+LME nickel prices have minimum tick sizes of $5.00 per tonne (or $30.00 for one contract) for open outcry trading in the LME Ring and electronic trading on LME Select, while minimum tick sizes are reduced for inter-office telephone trading to $0.01 per tonne (or $0.50 for one contract).
+Carry trades involving nickel futures also have reduced minimum tick sizes at $0.01 per tonne.
 Contracts are organized along L.M.E.'s prompt date (or delivery date) structure.